 How: What strategies, methods, guiding philosophies or principles, etc. did the stakeholders use to try to get what they wanted?

-Write down the ways in which stakeholders attempted to affect events?
+Write down the ways in which stakeholders attempted to shape events?